Understanding the trends of Claim Settlement Ratio Claim settlement rati...

 According to the new rule for 80C deduction, any investment done in Back Fixed Deposits for a minimum tenure of 5 years is also eligible for Income Tax Deduction under section 80C.
 Thus, each Bank provides a special rate as well for Tax Saving Fixed Deposits since it would mandatorily remain invested for a period of 5 years.

-Principal part of EMI on Housing Loan deduction under section 80C
+The principal part of EMI on Housing Loan deduction under section 80C

 Tuition Fees deduction under section 80C

 This is an avenue most people are not even aware of.
-Any amount paid as Tuition Fee for the education of the first 2 children of the employee / Tax Payer is eligible for deduction under section 80C of Indian Income Tax Act.
-Most people do not avail this benefit because they are not aware of the same.
+Any amount paid as a Tuition Fee for the education of the first 2 children of the employee / Tax Payer is eligible for deduction under section 80C of the Indian Income Tax Act.
+Most people do not avail of this benefit because they are not aware of the same.

 National Saving Certificate

-NSC is a good medium term investment option with an advantage of the NSC is that it can be pledged as security against a loan to banks/ government institutions.
+NSC is a good medium-term investment option with an advantage of the NSC is that it can be pledged as security against a loan to banks/ government institutions.
 The minimum investment starts from Rs 100 and there is no maximum limit for the investment in a year.
 Thus, any investment till Rs 1 lakh is eligible for Income Tax Deduction under section 80C.

 NSC provides a return of 8.6% for 5 years and 8.9% for 10 years.
-However, the interest that accrues every year is included in your taxable income and is liable for tax payment.
+However, the interest that accrues every year is included in your taxable income and is liable for tax payments.
 To avoid tax deductions, the interest portion can also be reinvested and thus eligible for section 80C deduction again.

 Other 80C deductions